 We’re thrilled to announce that MongoDB Atlas Online Archive is now Generally Available.
-With Online Archive, you can seamlessly tier your data across Atlas clusters and fully managed cloud object stores, gaining the flexibility to set the perfect price to performance ratio across your data.
+Online Archive allows you to seamlessly tier your data across Atlas clusters and fully managed cloud object stores, while retaining the ability to query it through a single endpoint.

 What is Atlas Online Archive?